 - A targeted rate for flood and river control works on the capital value on each rating unit in the New Plymouth and North Taranaki constituencies of the Taranaki region.
-The estimated targeted rate (in cents in the dollar of capital value) for 2017/2018 is 0.003944 GST inclusive to produce \$746,500 (GST inclusive). - A targeted rate for flood and river control works on the capital value on each rating unit in the South Taranaki constituency of the Taranaki region.
-The estimated targeted rate (in cents in the dollar of capital value) for 2017/2018 is

-GST inclusive to produce inclusive).
+The estimated targeted rate (in cents in the dollar of capital value) for 2017/2018 is 0.003924 GST inclusive to produce \$746,610 (GST inclusive). - A targeted rate for flood and river control works on the capital value on each rating unit in the South Taranaki constituency of the Taranaki region.
+The estimated targeted rate (in cents in the dollar of capital value) for 2017/2018 is 0.000576 GST inclusive to produce \$58,912 (GST inclusive).

-\$58,912 (GST

-A targeted rate for passenger transport services on the capital value on each rating unit in the New Plymouth and North Taranaki constituencies of the Taranaki region.
-The estimated targeted rate (in cents in the dollar of capital value) for 2017/2018 is for 2017/2018 is 0.000707 GST inclusive to produce \$18,563 (GST inclusive).

-0.004899 GST inclusive to produce \$927,262 (GST inclusive).

-A targeted rate for passenger transport services on the capital value on each rating unit in the Stratford constituency of the Taranaki region.
-The estimated targeted rate (in cents in the dollar of capital value)

-- A targeted rate for passenger transport services on the capital value on each rating unit in the South Taranaki constituency of the Taranaki region.
-The estimated targeted rate (in cents in the dollar of capital value) for 2017/2018 is

-GST inclusive to produce \$41,113 (GST inclusive). - A differential targeted rate for Yarrow Stadium on the land value on each rating unit in the New Plymouth and North Taranaki constituencies of the Taranaki region.
-The estimated targeted rate (in cents in the dollar of land value) for 2017/2018 for each differential category is: - Group 1 Commercial and Industrial to produce \$168,610 at a rate of 0.017697 cents in the dollar of land value GST inclusive - Group 2 Residential to produce \$160,282 at a rate of 0.002897 cents in the dollar of land value GST inclusive - Group 3 Small holdings to produce \$9,244 at a rate of 0.001693 cents in the dollar of land value GST inclusive - Group 4 Farmland to produce \$15,941 at a rate of 0.000545 cents in the dollar of land value GST inclusive.
+- A targeted rate for passenger transport services on the capital value on each rating unit in the New Plymouth and North Taranaki constituencies of the Taranaki region.
+The estimated targeted rate (in cents in the dollar of capital value) for 2017/2018 is 0.004873 GST inclusive to produce \$927,262 (GST inclusive). - A targeted rate for passenger transport services on the capital value on each rating unit in the Stratford constituency of the Taranaki region.
+The estimated targeted rate (in cents in the dollar of capital value) for 2017/2018 is 0.000705 GST inclusive to produce \$18,563 (GST inclusive). - A targeted rate for passenger transport services on the capital value on each rating unit in the South Taranaki constituency of the Taranaki region.
+The estimated targeted rate (in cents in the dollar of capital value) for 2017/2018 is 0.000402 GST inclusive to produce \$41,113 (GST inclusive). - A differential targeted rate for Yarrow Stadium on the land value on each rating unit in the New Plymouth and North Taranaki constituencies of the Taranaki region.
+The estimated targeted rate (in cents in the dollar of land value) for 2017/2018 for each differential category is: - Group 1 Commercial and Industrial to produce \$168,306 at a rate of 0.017658 cents in the dollar of land value GST inclusive - Group 2 Residential to produce \$159,604 at a rate of 0.002883 cents in the dollar of land value GST inclusive - Group 3 Small holdings to produce \$9,063 at a rate of 0.001686 cents in the dollar of land value GST inclusive - Group 4 Farmland to produce \$15,929 at a rate of 0.000543 cents in the dollar of land value GST inclusive.